c00/common/readme.md

 * So I can easily import it in my future projects with Composer
 * To show potential employers code samples.

-On the latter, not everything has been unit tested, but see the Query Builder for examples of what I consider decent code.
+On the latter, not everything has tests, but see the Query Builder for examples of what I consider decent code.
 It's by no means a complete query builder that supports all dialects and all features, but it does the basic CRUD stuff, including joins.